 Over my six-plus years at Who What Wear, I’ve shared nearly every aspect of my wardrobe, from the lingerie trend that weirdly makes me happier to how I make fast-fashion finds from places like Forever 21 look expensive.
-I’ve also listed the Midwest trends I’d still wear as well as the pieces I’d prefer to leave in the past.
 Today, I’m adding to the list and sharing the brands I wear on repeat since moving to the City of Angels.
 There's a mix of new and old-school fashion brands, but they all have one thing in common: They are all based out of Los Angeles.

 When it comes to recommending affordable eyewear, Crap is my number one.
 The Venice-based brand stocks its site and store with the best on-trend and classic frames.
 The Ultra Jungle is my go-to style.
 I have it in about three colors at this point.